Ginger Snaps Baking Affairs

 • They're made with everyday pantry ingredients.

-• Each bite is filled with fresh banana flavors.
+• Each bite is filled with fresh banana flavor.

 • They take less than 30 minutes to make!